Dialogo delle Lingue - Sperone Speroni

-A debate between advocates of the ongoing superiority of Latin and Greek, and proponents of vernacular, now fully affirmed, celebrates the beauty and the full dignity of the Italian language.
+A debate between advocates of the ongoing superiority of Latin and Greek, and proponents of vernacular, already fully affirmed in the 16th century, celebrates the beauty and the full dignity of the Italian language.

 Postface by Carlo Ossola.

-Dedicated to the beauty and affirmation of the Italian vernacular language, this work, written by the famous Paduan philosopher and orator Sperone Speroni (Padua, 1500 - 1588), influenced the subsequent linguistic discussion more than any other.
+Dedicated to the beauty and affirmation of the Italian vernacular language in the 16th century, this work, written by the famous Paduan philosopher and orator Sperone Speroni (Padua, 1500 - 1588), influenced the subsequent linguistic discussion more than any other.
 Sperone Speroni's Dialogue, which appeared in 1542, had an immediate success that crossed the borders of the Italian language.
-In fact, Joachim du Bellay’s “Deffence, et illustration de la langue françoyse” (1549) includes numerous passages taken from Speroni’s Dialogue (Du Bellay addresses to French the arguments that Speroni used in defense of Italian vernacular).
+Notably, Joachim du Bellay’s “Deffence, et illustration de la langue françoyse” (1549) includes numerous passages taken from Speroni’s Dialogue (Du Bellay addresses to French the arguments that Speroni used in defense of Italian).

 A volume in 8vo format (16x25 cm) of 100 pages typeset by hand in italic 12pt Tallone – hand-cut on punches by Charles Malin in Paris – and roman 10pt Garamond – hand-cut on punches by Henri Parmentier in Paris.